martinstabe/martinstabe.github.io/migration-spec.md

 Before switching production to the new site:

-1. Build both old and new sites locally.
-2. Compare generated URLs for posts, tags, pages, and feed.
+1. Crawl `https://www.martinstabe.com/blog/` and recursively follow only internal links on `martinstabe.com` and `www.martinstabe.com`.
+2. Record every discovered internal URL path and normalize it into a parity inventory.
+3. Build the new Eleventy site from a clean `dist/`.
+4. Enumerate all generated local routes from `dist/` into the same normalized path format.
+5. Compare the live `/blog/`-rooted inventory against the built local route inventory.
+6. Triage every missing path as either:
+   - a required compatibility route to add
+   - an allowed exclusion with a written reason
-3. Spot-check representative posts across different years.
+7. Spot-check representative posts across different years, including HTML-heavy and link-roundup posts.
-4. Verify links, image paths, and canonical tags.
-5. Verify the `links/` archive page output.
+8. Verify the `links/` archive page output.
-6. Verify that `slides/` assets are still accessible.
+9. Verify that `slides/` assets are still accessible where they are part of the generated site contract.
-7. Confirm Cloudflare Pages build output matches expectations.
+10. Confirm Cloudflare Pages build output matches expectations.

 ## Recommended Delivery Sequence